-In 1998, the District banned to use of two-stroke motors on San Pablo Reservoir, after the gasoline additive MTBE (methyl tert-butyl ether) was detected in the water.
+In 1998, the District banned the use of two-stroke motors on San Pablo Reservoir after the gasoline additive MTBE (methyl tert-butyl ether) was detected in the water.
+This additive was later banned as a constituent in gasoline.

-In 1998, the District substituted the use of chloramines for chlorine at all its treatment plants, thus reducing public exposure to disinfection byproducts (see below) for customers throughout the service area.
-In addition, a hypolimnetic oxygenation system (HOS) was installed at the USL treatment plant in [year] to reduce the nutrient load in the source water.
+In the same year, the District substituted the use of chloramines for chlorine in its distribution system, thus reducing public exposure to disinfection byproducts for customers throughout the service area.
+In addition, a hypolimnetic oxygenation system (HOS) was installed at the Upper San Leandro reservoir in 2002 to reduce the nutrient load in reservoir, thus reducing algae production with resultant taste and odor compounds, as well as total organic carbon concentrations.

-Constituents of Concern in San Pablo and Upper San Leandro Watersheds
+Table 2-2 | Constituents of Concern in San Pablo and Upper San Leandro Watersheds